 Injury is almost always the result of the body being subjected to repeated movements that it is not yet capable of performing.
 Let’s take the squat for an example.
 The ankle joints need to bend a certain amount in order for an individual to successfully squat.
 If the ankle joints do not bend enough, the brain figures out a way to still achieve the movement, but does so at the expense of putting excessive stress on other tissues in the body.
 A compensation occurs and after several repetitions performed over several classes, the result is inevitably injury.

-“People often don’t access physical therapy early enough,” Shawn says.
+“People often don’t access physical therapy early enough,” Chris says.
 “Instead of coming proactively, people come reactively usually because of pain from an injury. “

 So start the spring out right.
 Come into Physiofitness and have the team evaluate your movement to see if you have the required joint ranges of motion.
 We can create a plan to ramp up your body to what your mind is intending.
 That’s a mind-body balance that promises a great summer – to be fit, healthy and injury free.